Vascular Graft Market Size and Share

 By Application: Aneurysm Repair Drives Volume While Dialysis Access Accelerates

-Aortic and peripheral aneurysm repair maintained 62.20% of demand in 2024, illustrating the centrality of grafts in life-threatening large-vessel pathology.
+Aortic and peripheral aneurysm repair accounted for 62.20% of demand in 2024, underscoring the centrality of grafts in addressing life-threatening large-vessel pathology.
 Procedure counts rise steadily as screening programs for abdominal aortic aneurysms gain traction and device profiles allow treatment of ever more challenging anatomies.
-In contrast, hemodialysis access applications, although representing a smaller portion of absolute spend, clock the fastest expansion at 8.56% CAGR because escalating chronic kidney disease prevalence multiplies access revisions over a patient’s lifetime.
+In contrast, hemodialysis access applications, although representing a smaller portion of the absolute spend, experience the fastest expansion at an 8.56% CAGR, as the escalating prevalence of chronic kidney disease multiplies access revisions over a patient’s lifetime.

-Peripheral vascular disease interventions experience moderate uplift as smoking and metabolic syndrome persist, while coronary artery bypass surgery wrestles with substitution by drug-eluting stents except in triple-vessel or diabetic cases.
+Peripheral vascular disease interventions experience a moderate uplift as smoking and metabolic syndrome persist.
+At the same time, coronary artery bypass surgery wrestles with substitution by drug-eluting stents except in triple-vessel or diabetic cases.
 Clinical practice increasingly favors hybrid approaches blending surgical and endovascular techniques, compelling device makers to ensure cross-compatibility among graft categories.
-Economic burdens of graft failure differ sharply by indication, making premium pricing most defensible in dialysis conduits and high-risk aortic repairs where revision carries significant morbidity and cost.
+The economic burdens of graft failure differ sharply by indication, making premium pricing most defensible in dialysis conduits and high-risk aortic repairs, where revision carries significant morbidity and cost.

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.